The main features of Webskein are...

-- You can put text, photos/images, audio, video (e.g. from Youtube or Vimeo), and Flash animations on your web pages.
+- You can put text, photos/images, audio, video (e.g. from Youtube or Vimeo, or your own MP3 audio / MP4 video uploads) on your web pages.
 You can have PDF documents on your site (and other document types, if you insist!)

 - It's easy to include news feeds from other sources, like your national or denominational organisation (if their own web development is sufficiently advanced to provide them!)